qianglise/python-for-hpc/content/cupy.md

 ```
 import numpy as np
 import cupy as cp
-# Easy to transfer arrays between device and the host
+# create an array and copy it to GPU
 a = np.arange(0, 20, 2)
 dev_a = cp.asarray(a)
 # GPU/CPU agnostic code also works with CuPy